Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 - Do they have any hobbies that would work well for items that would be useful for them such as baking items for an avid cook, or a colouring book for a craft fan etc…

 - Are they doing anything over the next few months that would prompt a present idea? starting school / starting a new job / going on a holiday etc…

-Whatever your budget, know it and stick to it.
+When looking to find the perfect gift, you also need to know your budget – and stick to it.
 This will help you to know where to shop, and what you can look at.

 And remember – you don’t have to blow the budget to get the perfect gift.
 In fact, often the opposite is true.